JoseModi97/JoseModi97.github.io/_posts/2024-09-12-oop-paradigm.md

-### Class Declaration:
+Class Declaration

-The Car class has two properties: brand and model.
+: The Car class has two properties: brand and model.
-The constructor Car(this.brand, this.model); initializes these properties.
+: The constructor Car(this.brand, this.model); initializes these properties.

-Object Creation:
+Object Creation

-Car myCar = Car('Toyota', 'Corolla'); creates an object myCar of the Car class with specific values for brand and model.
+: Car myCar = Car('Toyota', 'Corolla'); creates an object myCar of the Car class with specific values for brand and model.